gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 This command downloads the files for the starter and then installs the needed NPM packages.
 It should take around 1.5-3 minutes to finish.
+It may look like nothing is happening at first; be patient!

 Now let's now try running Gatsby!

 Gatsby has a built-in development server.
-Let's start it up.
+Let's start it up by typing in the following commands into the same terminal window you've used so far in this tutorial.

 ```sh
 cd tutorial-part-one